Post-apocalyptic works of fiction have been around for a long time.

 Both the combat and the stealth sections often feel included as a means of breaking the monotony of post-apocalyptic package delivery.
 While they are quite effective at that, there is little depth to this aspect of the game, and the player will be able to breeze through enemy encounters after acquiring some useful gear, boss battles included.

 However, there is a unique melancholic beauty to Death Stranding, and while making deliveries might feel like the last thing in the world you’d call “fun,” it can often be rather satisfying.
 The graphics are definitely one of the game’s strongest traits, and rarely have in-game character models looked so good.
 As for the story, while unique and memorable, it could have been paced and delivered better.

 At the end of the day, Death Stranding isn’t fit for everyone, and you will either love it or hate it, nothing in between.
 If we look past the grindy repetitiveness and shallow combat, Death Stranding is worth trying out for its atmosphere and overall experience.
 While it was originally supposed to be a PlayStation 4 exclusive (and still is, for the time being), Death Stranding should come to PC in June 2020.

 Release date: September 1, 2015rnrnDeveloper: Avalanche Studios

-Another highly recognizable name in the realm of post-apocalyptic fiction, Mad Max got his own AAA video game in 2015, titled simply “Mad Max.”
-The plot is not based on or tied in with the 2015 film Mad Max: Fury Road nor any other of the earlier Mad Max films.
-But obviously, it features the same setting and tone, taking place in an arid wasteland where gas is the most precious commodity.
+Another widely identifiable name in the realm of post-apocalyptic fiction, Mad Max got his own AAA video game in 2015, titled simply “Mad Max.”
+The plot is not founded on or connected with the 2015 film Mad Max: Fury Road nor any other of the earlier Mad Max films.
+But evidently, it showcases the same environment and tone, occurring in an arid wasteland where fuel is the most valuable resource.